THE HEART OF ROCK AND ROLL

 The Secret of My Success

-“A whip-bang, fast-paced show skillfully and entertainingly wrangled by the director Gordon Greenberg.
+skillfully and entertainingly wrangled by director Gordon Greenberg.
 Steve Rosen and director Greenberg have penned a witty and very likable trajectory for this show.
 There's a sweetness to their work, an inherent understanding of the fears that lie in even the most ebullient expressions of love.”

 - Chris Jones, Chicago Tribune